kmayerb/tcrdist2/docs/Saving.rst

 Most tcrdistances can be expressed as integers without loss of information.
-The `int16` data type, native to numpy, is a choice that can considerably reduce the file size of a saved TCRrep instance.
-We've made that easy.
-To convert numpy arrays with float64 data to arrays wiht int16 data storage, use :py:meth:`tcrdist.repertoire.TCRrep.reduce_file_size`:
+The `int16` data type, native to numpy, is a choice that can reduce the file size of a saved TCRrep instance.

+To convert numpy arrays with float64 data to arrays with int16 data storage, use :py:meth:`tcrdist.repertoire.TCRrep.reduce_file_size`: